AussieKing/BeerAPI/README.md

 I'll then need to create a new Service to manage the trolley logic above.
 Then, I'll have to register the Trolley Service in Program.cs.
 By doing this, I will have the ability to test the logic in the Services, whilst decoupling it from the Controllers (which, instead, will just do the routing and the requests handling)

+	#### Progress:
+- Trolley and TrolleyItem models provide the necessary structure for representing a shopping trolley and its items, each with a reference to a Beer and a quantity.
+- ITrolleyService interface defines the contract for the trolley service, specifying methods for adding and removing items, getting the item count, and retrieving the trolley itself. any class implementing this interface, like the TrolleyService, will provide these functionalities.
+- TrolleyService has the logic itself:
+	- AddItem: adds a new TrolleyItem if it's not already in the trolley or increments the quantity of an existing item.
+	- RemoveItem: decrements the quantity of an item or removes it from the trolley if its quantity reaches 0.
+	- GetItemCount: gives the total count of all items in the trolley by summing up their quantities.
+	- GetTrolley: returns the current state of the trolley.

+			#### TODO:
+- Print on the Console the state of the trolley (including item counts).